 - Investigate allegations of wrongdoing, audit, or review City programs to identify inefficiency, waste and potential for misconduct, and hold public hearings as appropriate.

 - Issue subpoenas for testimony or documents relevant to an investigation.

 - Monitor and audit City employment actions under the Hiring Plan and conduct inquiries into allegations of non-compliance with the Hiring Plan.

 What are the different sections of the OIG, and what do they do?

 - Audit and Program Review, which evaluates the effectiveness and efficiency of the operations of City’s agencies and programs.

 - Investigations, which conducts investigations into allegations of criminal activity, fraud, waste, and abuse.

-- Diversity, Equity, Inclusion and Compliance, which monitors trends and patterns across City departments to identify potential equity and inclusion deficiencies; reviews and audits key processes in the City of Chicago’s hiring plans; and receives and investigates complaints regarding the hiring process.
+- Compliance, which reviews and audits key processes in the City of Chicago’s hiring plans, and receives and investigates complaints regarding the hiring process.

 - Public Safety, which conducts inspections, evaluations and reviews of operations and actions of the Chicago Police Department, the Civilian Office of Police Accountability, and the Chicago Police Board.

 The work of these sections is additionally supported by a Legal section made up of Assistant Inspector Generals who provide legal counsel to each of the aforementioned sections, and a Center for Information Technology and Analytics which provides technical forensic and data analytical services and manages OIG’s structural and operational IT infrastructure.

 The Inspector General (IG) is selected by the Mayor from a list of candidates provided following a national search conducted by a blue-ribbon panel, and subject to the approval of the City Council following a public hearing.
 The IG’s term runs independent of the term of the Mayor and City Council.